Nervosys/Botnix/docs/stdenv/meta.chapter.md

 ### `broken` {#var-meta-broken}

 If set to `true`, the package is marked as "broken", meaning that it won’t show up in [search.botnix.org](https://search.botnix.org/packages), and cannot be built or installed unless the environment variable [`NIXPKGS_ALLOW_BROKEN`](#opt-allowBroken) is set.
-Such unconditionally-broken packages should be removed from Nixpkgs eventually unless they are fixed.
+Such unconditionally-broken packages should be removed from Botpkgs eventually unless they are fixed.

 The value of this attribute can depend on a package's arguments, including `stdenv`.
 This means that `broken` can be used to express constraints, for example: